open-ephys/onix-docs/source/Hardware Guide/Connections & Cables/index.rst

 * Breakout board: MMCX connectors (to link to PCIe host) & SMA connectors (to link to commutator or headstage).
 * Commutator: SMA connectors to link to both breakout board and headstage.
-To learn how to use an elastic string and the hook on the commutator gear to counterweight the headstage and prevent the tether from getting in the animal's way while it explores the behavioral arena, visit the `Tether Management & Headstage Counterweight
+To learn how to use an elastic string and the hook on the commutator gear to counterweigh the headstage and keep the tether out of the animal's way while it explores the behavioral arena, visit the `Tether Management & Headstage Counterweight
   <https://open-ephys.github.io/commutator-docs/user-guide/tether-management_counterweight.html>`_
-  page from the `commutator docs <https://open-ephys.github.io/commutator-docs/index.html>`_.
+  page from the `Commutator Docs <https://open-ephys.github.io/commutator-docs/index.html>`_.
 * The :ref:`headstage_64` & :ref:`headstage_neuropix1`:  Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket connector.